 Aquastat Temperature Control | Boiler Components - Conclusion

-When the aquastat is tied in with an outdoor air temperature reset control the set point temperature of the boiler will change according to what the temperature is outside.
+When the aquastat is tied in with an outdoor air temperature reset control the set point temperature of the boiler will change.
+Change according to what the temperature is outside.
 In warmer temperatures, the set point is lowered on a linear scale as the temperature outdoors rises.
 Using an outdoor reset control in the manner can save money on the heating bill as it requires less work from the boiler when the weather or temperatures outdoors are higher.
-Why maintain 180° F. temperature for the boiler set point when the outside air temperature is 60° F and the boiler can efficiently and adequately heat the house with a set point of 140º F. using less energy to maintain a lower set point?
+Why maintain 180° F. temperature for the boiler set point when the outside air temperature is 60° F?
+The boiler can efficiently and adequately heat the house with a set point of 140º F. using less energy.
+Less energy to maintain a lower set point?